World Trade Center Health Program

 About NYCOSH’s Health for Heroes Outreach Campaign

-To mark the 15th anniversary of 9/11, The New York Committee for Occupational Safety and Health’s (NYCOSH’s) #health4heroes outreach campaign will coordinate outreach and education efforts by partnering with labor and community organizations in order to ensure that more workers are fully informed about the services provided by the World Trade Center Health Program and Victim Compensation Fund.
+To mark the 15th anniversary of 9/11 The New York Committee for Occupational Safety and Health’s (NYCOSH’s) #health4heroes launched an outreach campaign that coordinated outreach and education efforts by partnering with labor and community organizations in order to ensure that more workers are fully informed about the services provided by the World Trade Center Health Program.

 Download our Partner Toolkit and Web Buttons: